 Best Time To Visit Leh Ladakh On A Bike Trip

-The best time to go on a bike trip to Leh Ladakh is from the months of June to September.
-These months enable the bikers to enjoy the best of Ladakh, as much as they enjoy their bike trip to Lahaul & Spiti.
+The best time to visit ladakh by bike is from the months of June to September.
+These months enable the bikers to enjoy the tourist circuits of Ladakh, as much as they enjoy their Lahaul & Spiti trip.
 However, most of the riders love to kick-start their new year with this crazy bike trip as Ladakh offers magical vistas which can be cherished round the year except for monsoon season.

 Depending on a lot of factors like the route you’ve taken, your entire schedule, and mainly the weather conditions, an ideal duration for a Leh Ladakh bike tour would span over a period of 15 days or more.
 Also, this duration is apt when one opts for Manali to Leh bike trip from Delhi.

+First things first, you should figure out your budget.
 A lot depends on the vehicle you are selecting for your journey and the Leh Ladakh road trip cost would also vary on the accommodation and kind of food you choose to eat.
 Still, an average budget can be arrived upon considering basic factors such as accommodation, meals, and fuel.
-Hence, under normal circumstances, you will end up spending approximately INR 35000 for a trip to Leh Ladakh on bike for 15-days.
+Hence, under normal circumstances, you will end up spending approximately ₹35,000 for a trip to Leh Ladakh on bike for 15-days.
+Your cost will also vary according to your Leh Ladakh bike trip route.
 This also includes the cost of permits and miscellaneous expenses for the Leh Ladakh bike trip.

 Opting for the kind of bikes that one can easily handle and are easy to maintain, has always proven to be safe, and helpful for the riders for journeys like Leh Ladakh bike trip.
 Hence, the five best bikes for Leh Ladakh bike trip are:

-- Royal Enfield – A powerful bike with an engine of either 350 CC or 500 CC is enough to be a lifesaver on road trips.
+- Royal Enfield – Considered to be the best bike for Leh Ladakh trip, it is a powerful bike with an engine of either 350 CC or 500 CC that is enough to be a lifesaver on a Leh Ladakh bullet trip.

 - Royal Enfield Himalayan – With a strong engine of 400 CC, Royal Enfield Himalayan will make your ride smooth and hassle-free on any rugged trail and offbeat roads.